 Always set the parking brake fully and make sure the gearshift is latched in P (Park).
-Turn the ignition to the LOCK position and remove the key whenever you leave your vehicle.
+Turn off the ignition whenever you leave your vehicle.

 If the parking brake is fully released, but the brake warning lamp remains illuminated, the brakes may not be working properly.
 See your dealer or a qualified service technician.